Deepika-Garg/KakusKitchen/TESTING.md

 Kaku's Kitchen site was tested on the following browsers with no visible issues for the user.
 Google Chrome, Safari.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes.

+## WebAIM
+All the pages are checked and found no errors.

 * [Back to top](#Testing)
 * Back to [Readme](./README.md#testing)